driveralex/AC562/CR.md

 }
 ```

-This implementation give the right output.
-Hoever due to the 2 for loop performance is quite bad and it can take sevral minutes with large graph.
+This implementation gives the right output.
+However due to the 2 for loop performance is quite bad and it can take several minutes with large graph.

-A faster implementation is porposed below with approch closer to adjency matrix.
+A faster implementation is proposed below with approach closer to adjacency matrix.

-Note the transpose trick used to make the matrix symetric.
+Note the transpose trick used to make the matrix symmetric.

 ```r
 Erdos_Renyi_optimized <- function(n,p)